-Evan Wolfson founded and led Freedom to Marry, the campaign to legalize same-sex marriage in the United States.
+Evan Wolfson founded and led Freedom to Marry, the campaign to win marriage for samesex couples in the United States.
 He is widely considered the architect of the freedom to marry movement that led to nationwide victory in 2015.
-In 1983,

-Wolfson wrote his Harvard Law School thesis on gay people and the freedom to marry.
+In 1983, Wolfson wrote his Harvard Law School thesis on gay people and the freedom to marry.
 During the 1990s he served as co-counsel in the historic Hawaii marriage case, Baehr v.
 Miike, 910 P.2d 112 (1996), that launched the ongoing global movement for the freedom to marry.
 He has participated in numerous gay rights and HIV/AIDS cases.
 Wolfson earned a B.A. in history from Yale College in 1978 and a J.D. from Harvard Law School in 1983.
 He served as a Peace Corps volunteer in a Togo, West Africa village before law school.
 He wrote, Why Marriage Matters: America, Equality, and Gay People's Right to Marry, published by Simon & Schuster in July 2004.
 Citing his national leadership on marriage and his appearance before the U.S. Supreme Court in Boy Scouts of America v.
 James Dale, 530 U.S. 640 (2000), The National Law Journal in 2000 named Wolfson one of "the 100 most influential lawyers in America."
 Newsweek/The Daily Beast dubbed Wolfson "the godfather of gay marriage" and Time magazine named him one of "the 100 most influential people in the world."
 In 2012, Wolfson received the Barnard Medal of Distinction alongside President Barack Obama.

-Since achieving his goal for the legalization of same-sex marriage across the United States in 2015, Wolfson has devoted his time to advising and assisting diverse movements and causes in the U.S. and around the world to adapt the model and apply the lessons that made the Freedom to Marry campaign successful in the U.S. For example, he has worked within the worldwide organization Freedom to

-Marry Global to direct a team of attorneys and experts advising marriage freedom movements.
-Wolfson has taught law and social change as a Distinguished Visitor from Practice at Georgetown Law Center and as a Distinguished Practitioner in Grand Strategy at Yale University.
-He serves as Senior Counsel at Dentons, the world's largest law firm with nearly 200 offices in more than 75 countries.
+Since achieving his goal of winning marriage equality for same-sex couples across the United States in 2015, Wolfson has devoted his time to advising and assisting diverse movements and causes in the U.S. and around the world to adapt the model and apply the lessons that made the Freedom to Marry campaign successful in the U.S. For example, under the banner of Freedom to Marry Global, he leads a team of attorneys and experts advising efforts to win marriage, non-discrimination, and decriminalization in countries around the world.
+Wolfson has taught law and social change as a Distinguished Visitor from Practice at Georgetown Law Center andas a Distinguished Practitioner in Grand Strategy at Yale University, where he will teach again this fall.
+He serves as Senior Counsel at Dentons, the world's largest law firm with nearly 200 offices in more than 80 countries.

 II.
-Summary of Argument
+Argument